 Now that we have separated SMEs by size, we can go over to the next segment to discuss UK businesses by employee size.

-Small Business Statistics UK: Average number of employees
+Small Business Statistics UK: Average Number of Employees

-In the following table, you can see 2019 SME-related statistics for the UK regarding employment and business turnover rates by enterprise size:
+In the following table, you can see the 2019 SME-related statistics for the UK regarding employment and business turnover rates by enterprise size:

 - In 2019, there were 16 million people employed with SMEs in the UK

 Out of those 16 million, 9 million were employed in micro-businesses (33% of employment), 4 million in small businesses (15% of employment), and around 3 million people employed in medium-sized enterprises in the UK (13% of employment).